lyneca/zrbot/index.md

 This bot is a Slack command bot.
 It is _only_ sent the words that you use after the command.
 For example, if you send `/zr-manual fuel`, the server will only be sent the word `fuel`, along with some metadata about the team name and the username who used the command.
 No other information is sent.

+A full privacy policy can be found [here](https://lyneca.github.io/zrbot/privacy).